 - Creative Technology at the University of Twente

-- Digital and Interaction Design at BTK University, Berlin, because I needed a foundation year to apply for that program
+- Digital and Interaction Design at BTK University, Berlin, because I needed a foundation year to apply for that program.
+I did not know that.

 University of Twente’s Creative Technology program is my absolute favorite right now.
 If I have to choose a course, I would pick this program because it’s the perfect blend of creativity/design, engineering, and computer science — everything I love.